-IS105 The Common Experience (3 credits)
+IS 105 The Common Experience (1 credit)

-This course will assist new students in transition to membership in the College community, be challenged with intellectual and creative work that promotes high levels of student achievement, and will engage in curricular and co-curricular learning activities.
-Core objectives of this course include: forming academic plans, develop learning strategies, career exploration, and connection with the Fisher College and local community.
+This course will assist new students in their transition into the college community.
+Students will engage in curricular and co-curricular learning activities designed to stimulate intellectual and creative thinking.
+Core objectives of this course include: forming academic plans, developing learning strategies, and connecting with the Fisher College community.